FBI Conducted Warrantless Surveillance on American Citizens, Report Shows - Bringing you Truth, Inspiration, Hope.

 Despite highlighting numerous shortcomings and areas of concern, Boasberg authorized the program for another year.
-Originally created in the early 2000s, the program allowed American tech companies to assist the National Security Agency (NSA) with intercepting communications of foreign targets, which sometimes involved American citizens.
+Originally created in the early 2000s, the program allowed American tech companies to assist the National Security Agency (NSA) in intercepting communications of foreign targets, which sometimes involved U.S. citizens.

 In a review of “40 queries that had been conducted in support of predicated criminal investigations relating to healthcare fraud, transnational organized crime, violent gangs, domestic terrorism involving racially motivated violent extremists, as well as investigations relating to public corruption and bribery [redacted],” Boasberg said that “none of these queries was related to national security.”